adorsys/xs2a/doc/roadmap.md

 ## Versions in progress

-### version 2.2 (Planned date 29.03.2019)
+### version 2.3 (Planned date 12.04.2019)
-- Add Card number for PIIS
-- Add status and date of last status change for PIS, AIS, PIIS during export
-- Bugfix: Check TPPinfo in all calls after initial request
-- Bugfix: All links must be contained in an object with "href"
-- Bugfix: WithBalance = true does not check / validate if permission exists in the Consent
-- Bugfix: Consent endpoints in cms should return corresponding PSU Data and TPPinfo in consent object
 - Bugfix: Transaction access using an invalid dynamic consent
-- Bugfix: Invalid or null X-Request-ID returns wrong error in PIS Services
-- Bugfix: Search for PsuIdData must also consider psuCorporateId
+- Bugfix: SCA-Status EXEMPTED should be a finalised status
+- Bugfix: Update PSU Data with sca method shouldn't demand PSU-ID
+- Bugfix: Links balances and transactions should appear in getAccoutList response according to consent accesses
+- Bugfix: Get authorisations of payment when one is already finalised
+- Bugfix: XS2A ObjectMapper clashes with Bank Offered Consents
+- Bugfix: Embedded approach will not work if order of scaApproaches in bank_profile is: first - REDIRECT then - EMBEDDED

-### version 3.0 (Planned date 29.03.2019)
+### version 3.1 (Planned date 12.04.2019)
-- Migration to dynamic Sandbox, based on ledgers project and corresponding connector.
-- Take out ASPSP Mock Server and corresponding Connector out of XS2A
+- Migrate to new Docker images
+- Migrate to .yaml open API ver 1.3.3
+- Support OAuth and Standart variants for Redirect approach in profile
+- Support OAuth sca for AIS

 # Further development
 Starting 15th of March 2019 XS2A Team is going to provide development within two branches: